chrysaliswoon/chrysalis-portfolio/README.md

 9. Fixed the links for github and live site under ""Explore My Work""

-10. Using React Router to control which job experiences description appear when users click on it [In Progress..]"
+10. Using React Router to control which job experiences description appear when users click on it

 **Week 2**